oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-github-faq/6-github-faq.md

   ![Push origin.](../3-labs-use-atom-editor-develop-content/images/push-origin.png " ")

-## Issue 7: GitHub Desktop is stuck
+## My GitHub Desktop is stuck

 1. First make sure that you are off VPN.

 2. Re-open the GitHub desktop.

-## Issue 8: GitHub Desktop does not reflect the repo I work on
+## My GitHub Desktop does not reflect the repo I work on

 If you have multiple Oracle LiveLabs repositories, you need to switch to the repository that you will work on in GitHub Desktop.
 Expand the dropdown list of **Current Repository**, and click the repository that you need.